 Show your team spirit, especially during championship games.
 Do you follow the Seattle Seahawks or Tennessee Titans in the NFL?
 Are you a fan of the NBA’s Golden State Warriors or Oklahoma City Thunder?
 Then, deck out a blue tree in ornaments inspired by your team.

 Do you like the Baltimore Ravens or the Minnesota Vikings better?
 Or, maybe you’re a solid supporter of the Los Angeles Lakers or Sacramento Kings?
 Then, snag a purple tree and accessorize it with your team’s secondary colors.

 Candy for Christmas in July

 Ice cream ornaments are favorite tree decorations for Christmas in July.
 Why not sweeten your celebration with a cotton candy-colored summer tree?
-Other dessert-inspired ornaments like the crocheted caramel popcorn garland by Twinkie Chan are a nice touch, too.
+Other dessert-inspired ornaments are a nice touch, too.
+For example, this crocheted caramel popcorn garland by Twinkie Chan.